-TASC is made up of lawyers, social workers, advocates and business services professionals: a caring, qualified team who are here to help.
+TASC is made up of solicitors, social workers, advocates and business services professionals: a caring, qualified team who are here to help.

 We are led by a Chief Executive Officer and a voluntary Board of Directors, who are selected to represent the community and for their demonstrated commitment to our vision and mission.